 The enforcement of drunk driving offenses are very strictly enforced.
 A lot of proactive participation in your defense is expected by the court.
 Failure to do what is expected or to appear for trial unprepared can result in serious consequences, like incarceration and losing your driving privileges.
 This can happen even if it is your first offense.

-When you are stopped for a drinking and driving offense whether you refuse to submit to the test, or submit to the test and the result indicates an alcohol concentration of 0.08 or more, your Maryland driver’s license will be confiscated, you will he issued an Order of Suspension and, if eligible, a temporary license valid for 45 days.
-The following periods of suspension shall he imposed against your license or privilege to drive in Maryland:
+When you are stopped for a drinking and driving offense whether you refuse to submit to the test or submit to the test and the result indicates an alcohol concentration of 0.08 or more, your Maryland driver’s license will be confiscated, you will be issued an Order of Suspension and, if eligible, a temporary license valid for 45 days.
+The following periods of suspension shall be imposed against your license or privilege to drive in Maryland:

 If your test result is an alcohol concentration of at least 0.08 but less than 0.15: The suspension will be 45 days for a first offense and 90 days for a second or subsequent offense.